-Staff and resources: The full-time Member Library Services with the assistance of the Library Support Specialist as well as SCKLS consultants and staff, are responsible for development and implementation of the continuing education program and other training events.
+Staff and resources: A full-time Member Library Services Coordinator as well as SCKLS consultants and staff are responsible for development and implementation of the continuing education program and other training events.
 The Member Library Services Coordinator administers Continuing Education Reimbursement and Library Programming/Project Grants.
 A Professional Collection is maintained and available for circulation or by interlibrary loan.